 Does this mean that people looking for heartburn remedies should stay away from regular coffee and switch to decaf, or at least low acid coffee brands?

-One study showed that people with GERD, the chronic form of acid reflux, suffer fewer episodes of heartburn, and less severe episodes of heartburn, if they choose to drink decaffeinated coffee or tea instead of regular coffee or tea .
+One study showed that people with GERD, the chronic form of acid reflux, suffer fewer episodes of heartburn, and less severe episodes of heartburn, if they choose to drink decaffeinated coffee or tea instead of regular (caffeinated) coffee or tea .
 Another study indicated that decaf coffee still leads to acid production, potentially triggering heartburn, however .

 If you'd like to try low acid coffee for yourself, we'd suggest you keep a simple food journal to note what you eat and drink and when you get heartburn.
 After a while, you will figure out whether or not a certain coffee causes episodes of acid reflux.
 If it doesn't, you can keep it.
 While you go through this "experiment", it's best to not change anything else about your diet if you want to test whether your new coffee is helping in a semi-scientific way.

 The Bottom Line